The Corporate Governance Review: South Africa

 12 See Section IV.

-13 In a new company, all directors must retire at the first AGM.
+13 In a new company, all directors must retire at the first annual general meeting.

 15 Regardless of circumstances, before any vote is cast on his or her removal, a director is afforded certain procedural rights under the Companies Act (and in accordance with common law rules of natural justice).
 These include the right to receive reasonable notice of the resolution, and a reasonable opportunity to make representations in his or her defence at the meeting.

-22 The King Code recommends further detailed disclosures regarding: (1) each board committee; (2) the CEO; (3) risk management and governance; (4) stakeholder arrangements; and (5) inspections by environmental regulators, and any related findings of non-compliance or criminal sanctions.
+22 The King Code recommends further detailed disclosures regarding (1) each board committee, (2) the chief executive officer, (3) risk management and governance, (4) stakeholder arrangements and (5) inspections by environmental regulators, and any related findings of non-compliance or criminal sanctions.

-23 The General Principles are set out in the introduction to the Listings Requirements, and may be applied by the JSE in circumstances not otherwise covered by the Listings Requirements.
-The JSE has discretion to modify the application of any requirement in the main body of the Listings Requirements where the strict application thereof would conflict with the General Principles.
+23 The General Principles are set out in the introduction to the Listings Requirements and may be applied by the JSE in circumstances not otherwise covered by the Listings Requirements.
+The JSE has discretion to modify the application of any requirement in the main body of the Listings Requirements when the strict application thereof would conflict with the General Principles.

 24 Earlier iterations of the King Code imposed a binary 'apply or explain' regime.

-25 In practice, JSE-listed companies tend to take into account the King Code, Global Reporting Initiative (GRI) standards, and/or International Integrated Reporting Council (IIRC) guidance in preparing annual integrated reports.
+25 In practice, JSE-listed companies tend to take into account the King Code, Global Reporting Initiative standards and International Integrated Reporting Council [IIRC] guidance in preparing annual integrated reports.

-31 Our courts have been known to take corporate governance practices recommended by the King Code into account when rendering judgment against errant directors: see, for example, South African Broadcasting Corporation Ltd and Another v Mpofu 4 All SA 169 (GSJ) and Minister of Water Affairs and Forestry v Stilfontein Gold Mining Co Ltd 2006 (5) SA 333 (W).
+31 South African courts have been known to take corporate governance practices recommended by the King Code into account when rendering judgment against errant directors: see, for example, South African Broadcasting Corporation Ltd and Another v.
+Mpofu 4 All SA 169 (GSJ) and Minister of Water Affairs and Forestry v.
+Stilfontein Gold Mining Co Ltd 2006 (5) SA 333 (W).

 33 See Section II.i.